Tradeoff between noise and banding in a quantum adder with qudits: Quantum sum in presence of noisy environment

 The corresponding fidelities between the affected and the unaffected states are given by (see Appendix \ref{eq:gen_stateaftersum})

 From Eq. (\ref{eq:fidcohrelation}), the \(l_1\)-norm of coherence before and after the SUM circuit are connected with respective fidelities as

 where \(\alpha\in\{in, out\}\).
-As one expects, both the fidelity and the coherence decrease with the increase in the strength of the dephasing noise, $p$ after the application of each unitary (see Fig. \ref{fig:coh_dep}).
+As one expects, both the fidelity and the coherence decrease with the increase in the strength of the dephasing noise, $p$ after the application of each unitary (see Figs. \ref{fig:dephasing_completeplot} and \ref{fig:coh_dep}).
 A similar picture emerges also for other kinds of noise models.

 Although the trends of coherences and fidelities with noise are the same (comparing hollow symbols with solid ones), we define a quantity to exactly capture the change of fidelity or coherence that occurs due to the noise after the SUM circuit, i.e., where $X$ is the fidelity $(f_{PDC})$ and coherence $(C_{l_1}^{\mathcal{N}^\alpha})$ of the state after the action of noise.
 In this case, we obtain